 The False Claims Act and CMMC

 CMMC was put in place because government contractors were not accurately reporting their adherence to NIST SP 800-171 security requirements.
 In the past, contractors were allowed to conduct a self-assessment and then report their score to the Supplier Performance Risk System (SPRS).
-However, many of these of these scores were misleading at best and falsified at worst.
+However, many of these scores were misleading at best and falsified at worst.
 As Katie Arrington states, "if industry had complied with NIST 800-171, CMMC wouldn't be so hard".
 This is why the Civil Cyber-Fraud Initiative was created and why the FCA is applicable to any contractor with CMMC requirements.
 If your organization is found to have misrepresented its CMMC compliance posture, you could face significant fines and litigation.
+This risk increases as CMMC becomes mandatory for contract eligibility.

 The False Claims Act in Action